ecnusse/ifse/coreutils-test/README.md

 # Reproduce the Experimental Results

-Change directory to `/home/user/coreutils-test/coreutils-9.4-bc/workspace`, there are several scripts for reproduce the experiment and collect the results:
+Navigate to the directory /home/user/coreutils-test/coreutils-9.4-bc/workspace, where you will find several scripts designed to reproduce the experiment and collect the results:

 ``` shell
 /home/user/coreutils-test/coreutils-9.4-bc/workspace